isaacnmm/pestpolicy-hugo2XX/content/posts/best-semi-transparent-deck-stain/index.md

 Cons: - Not suitable for metallic or composite surfaces - May be slippery on highly polished wood.

-> See Also: > Belt Sander for Deck

 ###  [4.
 Cabot 140.0017417.007 Semi-Solid Deck Exterior Stain](https://www.amazon.com/dp/B007ZIEENY/?tag=p-policy-20)